tencentyun/intlcloud-documents/product/计算/容器服务/访问管理/TKE镜像仓库资源级权限设置_intl.md

 ## Custom Policy Authorization

 With a custom policy, you can associate different permissions with different collaborators.
-Consider the following elements when assigning permissions:
+Taking the following factors into account when assigning permissions:
-- **resource**: This indicates which images are associated with this permission policy, for example, all image repositories are described as `qcs::ccr:::repo/*`.
+- **resource**: Which images are associated with this permission policy, for example, all image repositories are described as `qcs::ccr:::repo/*`.
 For more information, see [CAM Resource Description Method](https://cloud.tencent.com/document/product/598/10606);
-- **action**: This indicates what operations this permission policy can perform on the **resource**, such as deletion and creation.
-It is usually described using APIs;
+- **action**: What operations, such as deleting and creating, this permission policy allows the collaborators to perform on the **resource**.
+The operations are usually described using APIs;
-- **effect**: This indicates the effect of this permission policy on the collaborator (allowing/forbidding);
+- **effect**: Whether this permission policy allows or not the collaborators to perform such operations.

-Once you've planned the permission settings, you can begin assigning permissions.
-Below describes "how to allowing a collaborator to create an image repository" as an example:
+Now you can begin assigning permissions.
+The example below describes "how to grant a collaborator to create an image repository":
 1. Create a custom policy (see the [CAM document](https://cloud.tencent.com/document/product/598/10601#.E8.87.AA.E5.AE.9A.E4.B9.89.E7.AD.96.E7.95.A5)).
   - Log in to the Tencent Cloud console using your developer account.
   - Go to the [CAM custom policy management page](https://console.cloud.tencent.com/cam/policy/custom) and click "Create a custom policy" to open the "Select a policy creation method" dialog box.